RoadieHQ/marketing-site/content/docs/details/accessing-aws-resources/index.md

 ## Introduction

-You may want Roadie to be able to access AWS services such as EKS or S3 in your account.
+You may want Roadie to be able to access AWS services such as EKS or S3 in your account to use the associated Backstage plugins that require access to infrastructure or resources hosted by AWS.
 In order to do this you must provide us with an identity in your account which we can assume.
 We use roles for this purpose.
 This document will describe how to create such a role.

 To learn more about the AWS concepts used below, you can read the following AWS documentation pages: